chidiwilliams/chidiwilliams.com/content/post/proof-of-work.md

 description: Notes on an early proof-of-work system called Hashcash
 ---

-In the early 1970s, a British comedy group ran a series called Monty Python's Flying Circus.
-One of the sketches opens with two customers descending into a greasy spoon cafe.
+In the 1970s, a British comedy group ran a series called Monty Python's Flying Circus.
+[One sketch](https://www.dailymotion.com/video/x2hwqlw) opens with two customers descending into a greasy spoon cafe.
 The waitress reads out the breakfast menu.
 But almost all the dishes contain Spam (a brand of cooked and canned pork).
 As one of the customers complains about the dull menu, a group of Vikings start to chant, "Spam, Spam, Spam...
 Lovely Spam!
 Wonderful Spam!"

-Years later, that sketch inspired a new meaning to the word "spam".
-Usenet was an early discussion system before the Internet started in 1980.
-And in the late 1980s and early 1990s, Usenet members began to refer to unwanted messages in the groups as "spam".
+That sketch inspired a new meaning of the word "spam" years later.
+Usenet was an early discussion system before the Internet.
+And by the early 1990s, Usenet members were [referring to unwanted posts as "spam"](https://groups.google.com/g/news.admin.policy/c/fddF-U7wDE0/m/d5SlxvmhmNwJ).

-As internet usage exploded in the early 1990s, spam messages also sky-rocketed.
-And software programmers began creating technologies to control spam.
+As internet use exploded in the later years, spam messages also sky-rocketed.
+And software programmers started creating technologies to control spam.
 One of them was the Mail Abuse Prevention System (MAPS).
-And it maintained a blacklist of IP addresses reported for spam.
-Email servers would query the list and then reject incoming emails from the listed sites.
+It maintained a blacklist of IP addresses reported for spam.
+And email servers would reject incoming emails from the listed IP addresses.

-Another early spam-limiting software, proposed by British cryptographer Adam Back, was Hashcash.
+Another early spam-limiting software, proposed by cryptographer Adam Back, was Hashcash.
 Hashcash worked by generating a "postage stamp" for emails.
 The sender would attach this stamp to an email, and the recipient would verify it.

 Sending an email takes no time and costs nothing.
 That's great news for regular Internet users.
 But it's also great news for spammers.
 The cheaper and quicker it is to send an email, the more trivial it to send several spam messages.